MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 * **Create or update a property**.
 This enables you to set a property's value in [memory][memory-states].
 * **Create or update properties**.
 This enables you to initialize one or more properties in a single action.

-For detailed information and examples, see the [Manage properties](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#manage-properties) section in the Adaptive dialogs prebuilt actions article.
+For detailed information and examples, see the [Manage properties](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#manage-properties) section in the __Actions in adaptive dialogs - reference guide__.

 ### Access external resources